jordangould/AirtimeInfiniteDocs/README.md

 ### Updating the FlySight Firmware
 **Warning: While we have extensively tested this custom firmware, we make no guarantees of its reliability.
 This firmware is not officially supported by FlySight.
 ANY custom firmware has the potential to cause unintended issues, including irreversible damage to your FlySight and/or connected devices.
 We are not responsible for any loss or damages that result from installing this firmware.
 Use at your own risk.**

 Custom FlySight firmware should only be used if you are not able to connect your FlySight to your iOS device due to power warnings and you do not wish to connect your FlySight to an external power source.
 This firmware should make no functional changes to the standard [FlySight firmware](https://github.com/flysight/flysight) other than allowing it to connect to most iOS devices without an external power source.
+Even with custom firmware an iOS device may not connect to a FlySight with <50% charge.

 To update your FlySight's firmware:
 1. Download the [official FlySight firmware updater](http://flysight.ca/wiki/index.php/Firmware_upgrade) onto a computer running Windows 7, macOS, or Linux.
 Do not install the firmware yet.